projectcapsule/capsule/docs/operator/mtb/block-use-of-host-path-volumes.md

-# Block add capabilities
+# Block use of host path volumes

 **Profile Applicability:** L1

 **Type:** Behavioral Check

-**Category:** Control Plane Isolation
+**Category:** Host Protection

-**Description:** Control Linux capabilities.
+**Description:** Tenants should not be able to mount host volumes and directories.

-**Rationale:** Linux allows defining fine-grained permissions using capabilities.
-With Kubernetes, it is possible to add capabilities for pods that escalate the level of kernel access and allow other potentially dangerous behaviors.
+**Rationale:** The use of host volumes and directories can be used to access shared data or escalate priviliges and also creates a tight coupling between a tenant workload and a host.

 **Audit:**

-As cluster admin, define a `PodSecurityPolicy` with `allowedCapabilities` and map the policy to a tenant:
+As cluster admin, define a `PodSecurityPolicy` that restricts `hostPath` volumes and map the policy to a tenant:

 ```yaml
 kubectl create -f - << EOF